jrstevenjlab/wm_gluex/README.md

 `source setup.csh`

 Now you should have access to root, python, etc. for running some basic analysis tutorials.
+If you're new to the group you should start by studying the ROOT tutorial, which you can find linked from https://wm1693.box.com/s/750ri1v5276ozdrk8iu0gj0nxxan1pwr as "ROOTClassManual2015."
+This provides instructions for excercises using the ROOT software framework and specifically uses some source code located in this repository.
+You can access the source code needed for these excercise with the following command

+`cd $WM_GLUEX/tutorials/root`